icukovic/gingerbill.org-source/content/article/2019-02-16-memory-allocation-strategies-004.md

 Pool allocators are extremely useful when you need to allocate chunks of memory of the same size which need are created and destroy dynamically, especially in a random order.
 Pools also have the benefit that arenas and stacks have in that they provide very little fragmentation and allocate/free in constant time _**O(1)**_.

-Pool allocators are usually used to allocate _groups_ of things at once which share the same lifetime.
+Pool allocators are usually used to allocate _groups_ of "things" at once which share the same lifetime.
 An example could be within a game that creates and destroys entities in batches where each entity within a batch share the same lifetime.

 # Basic Logic